Why Collaborate with Sphere Fluidics?

 Our Approach to Collaborations

 Interested in learning more?
-Here’s what we’ve helped to achieve in some of our collaborations over the last two years:
+Here’s what we’ve helped to achieve in some of our collaborations over the last three years:

 - One of the Top 10 pharma companies was looking to screen at least 1 billion bacteria to identify and isolate antibiotic-resistant clones.
-Performed as part of an R&D Collaboration, we screened >1 billion bacteria in a working day.
+Performed as part of a Collaboration, we screened >1 billion bacteria in a working day.

 - A leading UK academic institute was looking to develop tools that enable high-throughput miniaturised mass spectrometric analysis for the profiling of synthetic design libraries.
 We formed a grant consortium with them and won grant funding from Innovate UK for this project and results generated so far have been presented at numerous conferences.